namitjagtiani/terraform-azure-pendpoint-plink-azfw/README.md

 ### 2. Create a local tfvars file

-Create a local `terraform.tfvars` file within this repo, in the below format.
+Create a `terraform.tfvars` file in your local repo, in the below format.

 ```hcl
 username = "adminuser"